Culture of Plymouth

+Radio and television

 Plymouth is the sub-regional television centre of BBC South West.
 Plymouth is the regional television centre of BBC South West.
 A team of journalists are headquartered at Plymouth for the ITV West Country regional station, after a merger with ITV West forced ITV Westcountry to close on 16 February 2009.
 The main local newspapers serving Plymouth are The Herald and Western Morning News with BBC Radio Devon and Heart West being the main local radio stations.

 Theatre

 Plymouth is home to a number of theatres and performance spaces used for professional, community and amateur work; the main professional spaces are located in and around the city centre, offering a variety of performances all year round.
 Theatre Royal Plymouth is a regional producing theatre which incorporates three stages - The Lyric (1315 seats), The Drum (c.200 seats) and The Lab (c.50 seats).
 Its production and education centre, TR2, is in an award-winning building at Cattedown.
 The Barbican Theatre is in a converted Mission which hosts a programme of live dance, theatre, music and comedy.
 University of Plymouth is home to The House - a state-of-the-art performance venue with 200 seats - and can also host performances in two lecture theatres within the Roland Levinsky Building.
 The Plymouth Athenaeum has a 332 seat theatre on its grounds, which returned to public use in 2016 after a period of inactivity.

-Outside of the city centre, venues include the Devonport Playhouse (used primarily by community and amateur groups), the Soapbox Theatre (presenting shows for children and young audiences) and Marjon Arts Centre (based at Plymouth Marjon University).
+Outside of the city centre, venues include the Devonport Playhouse (used primarily by community and amateur groups), the Soapbox Children's Theatre (presenting shows for children and young audiences) and Marjon Arts Centre (based at Plymouth Marjon University).
 There are also two Grade II listed theatres currently out of use, and included on the Theatres Trust Theatres at Risk Register - the Palace Theatre on Union Street, and the Globe Theatre within Stonehouse Barracks.

 Theatrical performances periodically happen across the city in public and established spaces, such as the world premiere of The Hatchling - featuring a large dragon puppet awakening in the city before taking flight from Plymouth Hoe - and the annual Plymouth Fringe Festival.

-Cinema & Concerts
+Cinema and concerts

 There are currently two multi-screen chain cinemas located in Plymouth - Vue cinema at the Barbican Leisure Park, and Cineworld at The Barcode, Drake Circus - alongside a small number of independent venues.
 Plymouth Arts Cinema (formerly known as Plymouth Arts Centre) specializes in art house and foreign films, and is based at Plymouth College of Art; at University of Plymouth, the Jill Craigie Cinema hosts a curated programmed of historic pieces, world cinema and talks on specific films.
+The city is also host to an annual underground film festival, the Flipside film festival.

 The Plymouth Pavilions stages music concerts from rock and pop to ballet, as well as hosting basketball, wrestling and line dancing.